 The Corporate Governance and Nominating Committee assesses all director candidates, whether submitted by management, a stockholder or otherwise, and recommends nominees for election to the Board.
-In April 2017, the Corporate Governance and Nominating Committee determined that all incumbent directors wishing to stand for election this year should be re-nominated to stand for election at this Annual Meeting.
+In March 2019, the Corporate Governance and Nominating Committee determined that all incumbent directors wishing to stand for election this year should be re-nominated to stand for election at this Annual Meeting.
 The key considerations for Board candidates in this process included: specific skills and intellectual capital aligned with the Company's future strategic and operating plans, strong commitment to increasing shareholder value, core business competencies, including a record of success, financial literacy, a high degree of ethics and integrity, interpersonal skills, enthusiasm, independence and prior board experience.
 The Board considers diversity to be an important factor in the selection and nomination of director candidates.
 Although the Board does not establish specific goals with respect to diversity, the Board's overall diversity is a significant consideration in the nomination process.
-This process resulted in selecting a Board that would have a diversity of international perspectives and experiences in light of the Company's global business.
-The current nominees range in age from forty-five to sixty-seven, two are female, and one resides outside of the United States.
+This process resulted in selecting a Board that would have a diversity of international perspectives and technology expertise in light of the Company's global cockpit electronics and autonomous driving business.
+The current nominees range in age from forty-seven to sixty-nine, two are female, one resides outside of the United States, and the average tenure of the directors on the Board is 4.8 years.

 The Board concurred with the recommendations of the Corporate Governance and Nominating Committee.
-The specific experiences, qualifications and skills that were considered in their initial selection, and considered by the Board in their nomination, are included after each of the individual biographies below.
+The specific experiences, qualifications and skills that were considered in their initial selection, and considered by the Board in their nomination, are included in the matrix below and after each of the individual biographies.
+All the nominees are current directors who have been elected by stockholders at the last annual meeting of stockholders.